Marsha Ternus

+Marsha K. Ternus (born May 30, 1951) is an American lawyer who served as a justice of the Iowa Supreme Court from September 7, 1993, to December 31, 2010.

+Life

-Marsha K. Ternus is an American lawyer who served as a justice of the Iowa Supreme Court from September 7, 1993, to December 31, 2010.
-As a Justice, Ternus was part of the unanimous Iowa Supreme Court ruling legally recognizing same-sex marriage in Iowa, and was removed from office after a judicial retention election, following campaigning by groups opposed to same-sex marriage including the National Organization for Marriage.
+The members of the court selected her as chief justice in 2006.
+She was the first woman to serve as chief justice of Iowa's highest court.
+As a Justice, Ternus was part of the unanimous Iowa Supreme Court ruling legally recognizing same-sex marriage in Iowa.
+Later, she was removed from office after a judicial retention election, following campaigning by groups opposed to same-sex marriage including the National Organization for Marriage.
 In 2012, Ternus received a Profile in Courage Award from the John F. Kennedy Library Foundation, along with fellow Justices David L. Baker and Michael Streit.

 From 2013 to 2016, she was Director of the Harkin Institute for Public Policy.